Sports Card Grading 101 Guide

 - Are there any noticeable imperfections?

-This is extremely simple!
-Thanks to the Beckett Grading Services, we know the 5 primary attributes a card is graded on!
+This is extremely simple.
+Thanks to Beckett Grading Services, we know the five primary attributes used to grade a card.

-- Centering - Centering is basically the the width of the border.
-Ideally, the border size should be equal on the Left, Right, Top, and Bottom.
+- Centering: Centering is basically the width of the border.
+Ideally, the border sizing should be equal on the left, right, top and bottom.
 Sometimes judging the centering won't be as simple as looking for equal spaced borders.
-Bottom line, the card should feel "balanced".
-If a card feels lopsided, this means the centering is off.
+The bottom line is that the card should feel balanced.
+If a card appears lopsided, this means the centering is off.

-- Corners- In my opinion this is the most important and most "scrutinized" of the 4 attributes.
-A card with 4 sharp corners can trump other concerns, especially on older cards.
+- Corners: This is arguably the most important and most scrutinized of the grading attributes.
+A card with four sharp corners can alleviate other concerns, especially on older cards.
 Study all four corners looking at the front of the card first, then look at the back of the card.
-This is the best way to double check.
+This is the best way to double-check.
 If a corner shows imperfections on both sides, it's not your eyes playing tricks on you.
-Sometimes the ink, foil, or other factors can create the illusion of weak corner, so always be sure to check the back.
-If a corner or two is an eye sore to look at, your probably looking at a card that will grade out under an 8.5.
-Slight corner imperfections, such as barely visible "white" might be the difference between a BGS 9 and a BGS 9.5, but I've been pleasantly surprised and gotten 9.5's!
-I have found that I can be more critical of my cards than even a grader.
+Sometimes the ink, foil or other factors can create the illusion of a weak corner, so always be sure to check the back.
+If a corner or two is an eyesore to look at, your probably looking at a card that will grade under 8.5.
+Slight corner imperfections, such as barely visible white might be the difference between a BGS 9 and a BGS 9.5, but can also result in no change.

-- Edges- This is the 4 edges of the card, this can be a tough one as well.
+- Edges: The four edges of a card are important, as well.
 Some brands are notoriously terrible with edges, especially cards with dark or black borders.
 At the same time, less is expected from these, so lower your expectations.
-Graders also look at the back for this too.
-I've been told that 20% of the cards grade is the back of the card, yet I don't think PSA or SCG really take the back into account unless there is something really bad going on.
+Graders also look at the back for this, too.
 Edges should be sharp and the color should be constant.
-Imperfect edges have dings, dents, or subtle dis-colorations.
+Imperfect edges have dings, dents or subtle discolorations.
 As with corners, barely visible white isn't the end of the world.

-- Surface- This is the condition of the cardboard as a whole.
-With Glossy cards such as Bowman Chrome, scratches on the surface can be an issue, as well as faded Autographs (which I will elaborate on next).
-While cards made with Foil Stock are prone to small pieces of foil coming off, leaving a "white speck" on the card.
+- Surface: Surface is the condition of the cardboard as a whole.
+With glossy cards such as Bowman Chrome, scratches on the surface can be an issue, as well as faded autographs.
+In addition, cards made with foil stock are prone to small pieces of foil coming off, leaving white specks on the card.
 With older cards, the main concern is creases and moisture damage.
-Many 80's cards suffer from "ink smearing" and "stamp marks" that happen when the card goes through a print press.
+Many 1980s cards suffer from ink smearing and stamp marks that happen when the card goes through a print press.
 Many times a crease is hard to notice at first, as the picture on a card can hide one very well.